 - 500 euros a month if you are not eligible for any other grants or scholarships

-- Coordinate and support several initiatives and tasks from members within the chapter with a focus on impact investment and impact-oriented funding, cross-sector collaboration, systems change in general, social entrepreneurship and the SDGs
+- Coordinate and support several initiatives and tasks from members within the chapters in Africa with a focus on impact investment and oriented funding, cross-sector collaboration, systems change in general, social entrepreneurship and the SDGs

 - Assist in producing and editing diverse documents, in different languages

-- Update and prepare overviews, Zoho, Salesforce and various documents, etc
+- Updating and preparing overviews, Zoho, Salesforce and various documents, etc.

 - Support the coordination of the different regional and country approaches of the movement

-- Ensure good representation in the region, mapping areas and SDGs engagement
+- Ensure good representation in the region, mapping areas and SDG engagement

-- Report to the chapter coordinator on a weekly basis
+- Reporting to the chapter coordinator on a weekly basis

 - Ensure the correct management of the membership data and information